 - I love to use this bread for recipes with sauces, like this Garlic Mushroom Pork Chops or this delicious creamy mushroom chicken recipe.

-- They are perfect for eating with your favorite keto soup.
+- They are perfect for serving your favorite keto soup.

 - You can make a delicious salad and eat it with this keto flatbread.